jmscudder/COVID/index.md

 The percent of each day's new reported tests which represent that day's new reported cases.
 ![](percentpositive_tests.png)

->Mar 13 marks the lowest 7 day average positivity fraction in the last three weeks, at 2.9 percent.
+>The lowest 7 day average reported positive test fraction per day in the last three weeks was on Mar 18 2022.
+>
+>This was 2 days prior.
+The average was 2.5 percent positive.
+>
+>The current average positive test rate is 2.5 percent, a change of 0.0 percent with respect to then.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.